ChristoPedro/authfunction/README.md

 - [Python](/authpy/): A python sample that uses the default docker image from fn project.
 - [Go](/authfn/): A Go Samples that uses a custom docker image.

+> **obs:** The Golang Function use a [Custom Dockerfile](https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsusingcustomdockerfiles.htm) it allows to use diffent SO and lang versions to build your functions.

 # How to use

 ## Create an OCI Function Application